ZebraAlgebra/AlgebraCourseWebsite/README.md

 # AlgebraCourseWebsite

 ## Info
 This website is used to host contents for the [course Algebera II](https://cool.ntu.edu.tw/courses/25046) at NTU in 2023.
 Basic functionalities of this webside includes hosting the `pdf, tex, png` files of homeworks, and serve as a webview for the contents.
-This website is built using `mdbook`, a very friendly command line tool (built in Rust!) for generating webpages from `md` files.
+This website is built using `mdbook`, a very friendly command line tool for generating webpages from `md` files.

 ## File Generation Workflow
-I plan to use Python as the primary tool for content generation.
-This includes:
 1. Automate the process of generating course notifications.
 2. Converting `.md` files to `.tex` and `.pdf` files where the students can use it to write their homeworks in LaTeX.
 3. Automate the process of combining and annotate homework screenshots using `Pillow`.